mnot/I-D/safe-hint/draft.md

 {{youtube}}, Yahoo!
 Search {{yahoo}}, Google Search {{google}}, Bing Search
 {{bing}}, and many other services have such a setting.

-However, those who wish to have this preference honoured need to go to each Web site in turn, navigate to the appropriate page, (possibly creating an account along the way) to get a cookie {{RFC6265}} set in the browser.
+However, those who wish to have this preference honored need to go to each Web site in turn, navigate to the appropriate page, (possibly creating an account along the way) to get a cookie {{RFC6265}} set in the browser.
 They would need to do this for each browser on every device they use.